-The Executive Office of the United Nations Secretary-General and the Inter-Agency Standing Committee (IASC) Reference Group on Mental Health and Psychosocial Support holds a high-level event which aims to discuss successes in the field, highlighting key examples and outlining a way forward.
+High Level Event hosted by the Executive Office of the United Nations Secretary-General and the Inter-Agency Standing Committee (IASC) Reference Group on Mental Health and Psychosocial Support, which aims to discuss successes in the field, highlighting key examples and outlining a way forward.

 Conflict negatively affects people's mental health and well-being, social cohesion, interpersonal trust and faith in leaders and institutions.
 Failing to sufficiently acknowledge and address these psychosocial factors and dynamics undermines the effectiveness and sustainability of peacebuilding efforts.
 However, there remains a critical disconnect between mental health and psychosocial support (MHPSS) on the one hand and peacebuilding efforts on the other, both within the UN and between the UN and civil society.